-In keeping with the spirit of partnership, the allocation of the Funds between horizontal measures (Objective 5(a)) on the one hand and other enger i karancian de personal di karanggapang kalang personal di karang personal dan di karang di karang bersalah di measures was decided in agreement with the Member States and the regions on the basis of requirements.
+In keeping with the spirit of partnership, the allocation of the Funds between horizontal measures (Objective 5(a)) on the one hand and other measures was decided in agreement with the Member States and the regions on the basis of requirements.

 Most Objective 1 regions benefit from specific regional measures for the development of agriculture and rural areas.
-Member States were given the option of continuing with existing measures until they came to an end, with the assistance provided being included in the CSFs, or of beginning to implement new measures for which they would have to submit operational · 斯尔特克 一点大型新兴的原则 医电影机 programmes.
+Member States were given the option of continuing with existing measures until they came to an end, with the assistance provided being included in the CSFs, or of beginning to implement new measures for which they would have to submit operational programmes.